44sisi/courses_practices/building-containerized-applications-on-aws/week-4-kubernetes/notes.md

 ## Kubernetes API
 - You create these objects and you call the Kubernetes APIs which will kick off a series of processes to ensure that your cluster matches your various object definitions.
 - State changes for your cluster may include things like, running a new pod, scaling your system, changing what images are being used for your container instances, changing network or disk resources and a lot more, too.

+<p>&nbsp;</p>

+# EKS
+- With EKS pods are defined with a pod spec within a YAML based manifest file.
+- A pod spec includes the pod's name, containers, and volumes that will be created for the pod.
+- A ReplicaSet ensures a specific number of pod replicas are running at any given time.
+ReplicaSets describe desired state via YAML to create the deployment, and the deployment changes the actual state to the desired state at a controlled rate.
+- You can set up scheduling constraints at the node level as well as at the pod level.